cloudnull/bookofnova/readme.rst

 General Overview
 ----------------

-This is a VERY Simple libary that I have found useful in projects where the I needed access to the NOVA API.
+This is a VERY Simple library which I have found useful in projects where I needed access to the Openstack NOVA Compute API and I did not want to bother with novaclient.

 Functions of the Library :
   * Do Openstack Nova Things
-  * Presently only supports Nova Compute, but does so for both Vanilla Openstack and the Rackspace Open Cloud
+  * Presently only supports Openstack Nova Compute, but does so for both Vanilla Openstack and the Rackspace Open Cloud
+  * Not all of the functions are built-in however the library is extendable and I would be happy to add things in as needed / requested.

 Prerequisites :